-1. Organizers
+1. Group Organizers

-As the designated representative for the school/organization, you are responsible for all tasks related to:

-Taking the lead in planning and organizing the exchange
+As the designated representative for the school/organization, Group Organizers are responsible for all tasks related to taking the lead in planning and organizing the exchange, including:

-- Submit application and communicate with Experiences Canada representative;

-- Complete your online mandatory training;

-- Select the individual youth participants;

-- Return all fees, forms and other required documents to Experiences Canada by the established deadlines: - Select one youth as your group's Ambassador; - Communicate frequently with your twin organizer, administration, youth and parents; - Organize information sessions; - Ensure youth involvement with the planning and organizing of activities; - Work with your twin's Group Organizer to match youth participants; - Encourage parents to communicate with the twin's family prior to travel; - Develop a budget; - Take appropriate measures to ensure participants' security.
-Conduct the mandatory screening of host families, make sure members are adequately insured, make note of any medical conditions among group members; - Implement the mandatory Host Family Screening procedures; - Contact local media, MP and/or Mayor to inform them of the exchange or any special activities taking place during the exchange; - Ensure that the exchange is branded as an Experiences Canada project; - Verify transportation itinerary to and from twin province with your Experiences Canada representative; - Coordinate the hospitality for the visiting group with participants and their families, including local transportation, meals and accommodations according to the guidelines provided by Experiences Canada; - The organizer is responsible for all participants.
+- Submitting a completed application and communicating with Experiences Canada representative; - Completing your online mandatory training; - Selecting the individual youth participants; - Submitting all fees, forms and other required documents to Experiences Canada by the established deadlines; - Selecting one youth participant as your group's Youth Ambassador; - Communicating frequently with your twin organizer, administration, youth and parents; - · Organizing information sessions; - Ensuring youth involvement with the planning and organizing of activities; - Working with your twin's Group Organizer to match youth participants; - Encouraging parents to communicate with the twin's family prior to travel; - Developing a budget; - Taking appropriate measures to ensure participants' security.
+Conduct the mandatory screening of host families, make sure members are adequately insured, make note of any medical conditions among group members; - Implement the mandatory Host Family Screening procedures; - Contact local media, MP and/or Mayor to inform them of the exchange or any special activities taking place during the exchange; - Ensure that the exchange is branded as an Experiences Canada project; - Verify transportation itinerary to and from twin province with your Experiences Canada representative; - Coordinate the hospitality for the visiting group with participants and their families, including local transportation, meals and accommodations according to the guidelines provided by Experiences Canada;

+- The organizer is responsible for all participants.
 Experiences Canada does not make decisions regarding disciplinary or host-family related matters.
 Organizers are expected to deal with situations as they arise and take the necessary measures as appropriate.
-Our staff is available through emergency access 24 hours a day, 7 days a week and can serve as a resource in these matters; - Experiences Canada does not permit any travel alterations.
-All individual participants (Youth and Chaperones) must accompany the group including departure and return travel;

-- · Complete the Post-Exchange surveys; - Send testimonials and photos/videos to your Experiences Canada coordinator;
+Our staff is available through emergency access 24 hours a day, 7 days a week and can serve as a resource in these matters; - Complete the Post-Exchange surveys; - Send testimonials and photos/videos to our Communications team at communications@experiencescanada.ca;

-Tips for Group Organizers
+Tips for Group Organizers: